"en"> The Panama Papers Connection — Epstein's Offshore Architecture | RS Taylor

 Amador certified vs SDNY exhibit

-The Panama Papers architecture documented in this narrative — Zorro Development, LSJ LLC, NES LLC, Colonial Bank, Euroclear, Edmond de Rothschild — is the infrastructure through which the gap moved.
-Nobody has been prosecuted for the movement of that $54.6 million.
+The shell architecture documented in this narrative — Zorro Development, LSJ LLC, NES LLC, Euroclear, Edmond de Rothschild — is the infrastructure through which the gap moved.
+Epstein chaired a $6.7 billion Bermuda entity (Liquid Funding, Ltd.) documented in the Paradise Papers, connected by a purchase agreement to Financial Trust Company — his largest USVI shell.
+His defense firm (Fowler White Burnett, $2.1M in payments) was a Mossack Fonseca intermediary.
+His indicted co-conspirator (Brunel, $689K in wires) directed an offshore investment company.
+Nobody has been prosecuted for the movement of that $54.5 million.
 The documents exist.
 The routing numbers are permanent public record.
+The ICIJ nodes are permanent public record.

 This is not a discrepancy.
 This is a documented gap between what the prosecution said and what the documents show.